eduk8s-tests/lab-tanzu-challenge/workshop/content/common/install-addons.md

-We understand that as Developer or DevOps, you will expect some capabilities to exist in your cluster.
-For this reason, we want to offload you from the need to install those and we do provide an installer that will install them in your TMC provisioned cluster.
+We understand that you will expect some capabilities to exist in your cluster.
+For this reason, we have provided an installer that will install supplementary tools in your TMC provisioned cluster.

-In order for us to provision your cluster from this platform, we would need access to your `kubeconfig` and `tmc` configuration.
-Hence, we do provide an installer that we expect you to run, but should be really easy.

 You only need to execute this in your terminal: